MicrosoftDocs/mixed-reality/enthusiast-guide/headset-display.md

 ## The content in my headset appears choppy

 The system may not be able to render content to the headset fast enough, resulting in a low framerate.
 This may be due to your system's resources being consumed by other apps or processes, or your application being too demanding for your system.
+To fix:

 1. Open Task Manager to make sure that your PC has enough compute resources.
 Your memory should have at least 400 MB of free space available, and disk IO should be below 80%.
 Close all unneeded programs to free up your memory and lower background CPU and disk usage.
 2. Reduce detail settings in your application.